 “Creation consists of finding unity, finding likenesses, finding pattern…Nature herself is chaos; she is full of infinite variety without order.
 But if you see her with inner vision, a creative mind (whether poetic…or scientific…) there comes a moment when many different aspects suddenly crystallize in a single unity.
 You have found a key; you have found a clue; you have found a path which organizes material.
 You have found what Coleridge called “unity in variety.”
 That is the moment of creation.”

-About a year after the garage painting, I experienced one such moment of creation – a kind of exponential, creative leap forward; from there I began the project I have been working on for the past 15 years, which will very likely be my life’s work.
+About a year after the garage painting, I experienced one such moment of creation – a kind of exponential, creative leap forward; from there I began the project I have been working on for the past 17 years.

-I do not put photos of the paintings on the internet.
-But, anyone who wants to is welcome to come and see them.
+I do not put images of the 12 paintings online, but anyone who wants to is welcome to come and see them.